petabridge/SocketLeakDetection/README.md

 If one of these two values isn't provided, the code signing stage will skip itself and simply produce unsigned NuGet code packages.

-##Project Description
+## Project Description

 This project is designed to help detect a sudden increase in the TCP port count in a system, and gracefully shutdown the `ActorSystem` when this is observed.
-The configuration can be set to monitor slow increases or fast spikes in TCP port growth for one ore more local endpoints.
+The configuration can be set to monitor slow increases or fast spikes in TCP port growth for one or more local endpoints.

-###Methodology
+### Methodology

 The impulse response is done through the use of an Exponential Weighted Moving Average(EWMA). `EWMA` allows the observer to determine how much weight we want to emphasize in older readings versus newer readings.

 To calculate when a large increase in TCP ports is detected, two EWMA's will be taken.
-One will have a short sample size and the second will have a larger sample size.
+One will have a short sample size and the second will have a large sample size.
 Having a shorter sample size will result in the average being more responsive to change.
 Where a larger sample size will smooth out quick changes and be less responsive to change.

 Using this behavior, we compare the two EWMA's and determine the difference between the two.
-When a spike in TCP port count is experienced, the short sample EWMA will grow faster than the long sample EWMA will take longer to normalize.
-The percent difference between the two, will signal how quickly the TCP growth is.
+When a spike in TCP port count is experienced, the short sample EWMA will grow faster than the long sample EWMA.
+The percent difference between the two will signal how quickly the TCP growth is.
 To monitor a fast change and have the system be more responsive to an increase, you will want to keep these sample sizes smaller.
 If you would like to monitor slower gradual changes, the sample rates can be increased.

 The main way to detect a growth in TCP port count will be through the use of these average differences.
 However you may have a case where the growth in TCP port count is gradually increasing.
-Gradual enough where the difference between the two averages does not trigger a warning.
+The gradual increase can be small enough where the difference between the two averages does not trigger a warning.
 To prevent the system from reaching a TCP exhaustion in such a a case, a limit can be set on the maximum number of ports an endpoint can have.
 When this maximum amount is set, the `ActorSystm` will be terminated when the port count exceeds this threshold.

 The following is a graphical interpretation of how the system works when the there is an increase in the count, how each EWMA reacts to the change and how the percent difference grows due to this.
 In the values below, EMWA1 is our short sample EMWA and EWMA2 is our long sample EWMA.
 With CounterValue being the actual count we are seeing.

   ***EWMA Divergence Graph***
 <div style="text-align:center"><img src ="docs/images/EWMA-Graph.png" /></div>

-###Implementation
+### Implementation

 The project is intended to help detect and warn when an increase in TCP port count is expected for one or more network interfaces.
 The project will be implemented by the creation of a `TcpPortUseSupervisor` actor.
 This actor will be created using the `ActorSystem` that we want to monitor and terminate in case of a large increase in TCP port count.